Nekhoroshev type stability for non-local semilinear Schr\"odinger equations: Stability Estimate

-Applying this inequality to each term, along with the near-identity estimates from Propositions \ref{resonantlize} and \ref{integr}, yields:
+Applying this inequality to each term, along with the near-identity estimates from Propositions \ref{resonantlize} and \ref{integr}, we obtain:

-This result shows that the bootstrap condition is strictly satisfied at time $t=T$, which contradicts the definition of $T$ as the supremum.
-Therefore, our initial assumption ($T \leq T_r$) must be false, which implies $T > T_r$.
-This establishes the stability of the solution on the time interval $[0, T_r]$ and completes the proof.
+This result demonstrates that the bootstrap condition is strictly satisfied at time \(t = T\), which contradicts the definition of \(T\) as the supremum.
+Therefore, our initial assumption \(T \leq T_r\) must be false, which implies \(T > T_r\).
+This establishes the stability of the solution on the time interval \([0, T_r]\) and thereby completes the proof.